BinaryAnalysisPlatform/bap-plugins/staticstore/README.md

 This plugin will classify all functions into three categories:

-- RED
+- red
-- YELLOW
+- yellow
-- GREEN
+- green

-GREEN functions perform all writes to memory only to a statically known offsets, i.e, a compile time constants.
+`green` functions perform all writes to memory only to a statically known offsets, i.e, a compile time constants.
 SP is also considered a constant iff it is only defined with constant in the ENTRY or EXIT blocks.
 If it is defined by a non-constant value, like `SP := SP - R0` it is considered unsafe.
-If it is defined by a constant value, but outside of the ENTRY or EXIT blocks, but the overall function is classified as green, then such function will be classified as YELLOW.
+If it is defined by a constant value, but outside of the ENTRY or EXIT blocks, but the overall function is classified as green, then such function will be classified as `yellow`.

 # Input